yuexing/realblog/engineering/singleton.md

 ### Why it's bad?

 - dependency btw modules and within the module is hard to see.
+	- hard to estimate the effort to extract a module
-	- hard to mock up dependency, eg. test, pull a moudle out
+	- hard to mock up dependency, eg. for test
 	- shutting down is very fragile.
-Shutting down crash is reported in every release,
+Sequence is hard to determine, let alone in multi-thread env
-  - logout is impossible to be implemented confidently clean. if the object is not cleaned up, then the user'll probably be messed up with the states of the last user
+- logout is impossible to be implemented confidently clean.
+Highly probably the user'll probably be messed up with the states of the last user

 ### How to inject instead?

   - generally, each module has a Service classes.
-They'll hold the strong reference of the objects in the module.
+They'll hold the strong reference of the objects inside the module.

   <pre>
   // init